TakahikoKawasaki/nv-cipher/README.md

 of [Apache Commons Codec](http://commons.apache.org/proper/commons-codec/) such as Base64, Hex and BinaryCodec can be used.

-As a subclass of CodecCipher, AESCipher is contained which is dedicated to "AES/CBC/PKCS5Padding".
+As a subclass of CodecCipher, AESCipher is contained which is dedicated to AES.

 License